conwnet/github1s/README.md

 To edit files, run Docker containers, create pull requests and more, click the "[Gitpod](https://www.gitpod.io) ready-to-code" button at the bottom of your browser once you open your project with github1s.

+_Note_: If you already closed the notification, you can find a "Develop your project on Gitpod" button in the status bar.
+You can also open the Command Palette (default shortcut `Ctrl+Shift+P`) and choose `GitHub1s: Edit files in Gitpod`.

 ## Documentation

 - [How it works](https://github.com/conwnet/github1s/blob/master/docs/guide.md)